AnthonyTechnologies/python-styleguide/package_tutorials.md

 crucial to ensure that it is easy to follow and understand.

-## 5.1 Define The Audience and Scope
+## 5.1 Define the Audience and Scope

 **Target Audience:** The target audience will be the main user-base who be reading and using this tutorial.
 - Typically, the tutorials' target audience will be those familiar with the Python Standard Library, popular packages,